farmOS/farmOS/docs/hosting/migration.md

 # Migrating from farmOS 1.x to 2.x

+**Attention**: Migrations are designed to pull data from a farmOS 1.x database into an empty farmOS 2.x database.
+This is to ensure that the IDs of records are maintained.
+Do not run these migrations if records have already been created in the 2.x database.

+Follow the steps below to migrate your farmOS 1.x data to farmOS 2.x:

 1. Install farmOS 2.x.
 2. Install the farmOS modules you intend to use (this will determine what data is migrated).